The mind is the seat of consciousness, the essence of your being. Without a mind, you cannot be considered meaningfully alive.

 Some experiences are hard to forget; how do we create and store memories?
 We store events in an area of the brain that isn't discriminatory: both true and false memories activate similar brain regions.
 The brain can't identify real from imaginary.
 The mind does.
 Awareness does.
 And by using this principle is when we can make decisions that make a difference in the quality of our experiences, the quality of our lives.

-In the long-running battle of whether our thoughts and personalities are controlled by genes or environment, scientists have a convincing body of evidence that it could both!
+In the long-running battle of whether our thoughts and personalities are controlled by genes or the environment, scientists have a convincing body of evidence that it could be both!
 The ability to study individual genes points to many human traits that we have little control over, yet in many realms, peer pressure or upbringing has been shown heavily influence who we are and what we do.

 Mind extends beyond our physical selves; our mind is not simply our perception of experiences, but those experiences themselves.

 When we realize that the mind is not just brain activity but a relational process, there’s this huge shift in this sense of belonging, the sense of self, and the feeling of isolation.